merk/merk.github.com/source/_posts/2012-06-06-using-doctrines-resolvetargetentitylistener.markdown

 Final Thoughts
 --------------

-With the ResolveTargetEntityListener, we are able to decouple our bundles, keeping them usable by themselves, but still being able to define relationships between different objects.
+With the `ResolveTargetEntityListener`, we are able to decouple our bundles, keeping them usable by themselves, but still being able to define relationships between different objects.
 By using this method, I've found my bundles end up being easier to maintain independently.